maurice-daly/DriverAutomationTool/README.md

 DriverAutomationTool.exe - 596D2722A097C70A4B17CA730F7DF37C

+**BETA BUILD**
+Version 6.4.9 is available as a BETA build.
+Includes improved WMI query logic, updates to Lenovo and HP package / model detection, WIM support and more.
+The download is in the beta builds folder

+DriverAutomationToo.exe - DA6886EDF8FF105EB67B679F9477E50F

     Version history:
 	6.0.0 - (2018-03-29)	New verison.
 Graphical redesign, improved layout, HP individual driver downloads 6.0.1 - (2018-03-30)	Model matching fix